ryanmorr/templar/README.md

 ### templar#unmount()

-Remove the template from its parent element:
+Remove the template from its parent element.
+Returns the `templar` instance to support method chaining:

 ```javascript
 const tpl = templar('<div>{{foo}}</div>');